OwenCochell/PaperMC-Update/README.md

 Again, the installation is very straightforward, but more information can be found [Here](https://docs.python.org/3/using/mac.html).

-# Note on python versions:
+# Note on Python Versions:

 In some systems, the 'python' command may point to an older version of python.
 As stated above, we require python 3.6 or above, so it may be necessary to manually specify the python version to use.